unocss/unocss/packages/vite/README.md

 }
 ```

-You have a `SvelteKit scoped` example project on [examples/sveltekit-scoped](https://github.com/unocss/unocss/tree/main/examples/sveltekit-scoped) directory.
+There is a `SvelteKit scoped` example project in the [examples/sveltekit-scoped](https://github.com/unocss/unocss/tree/main/examples/sveltekit-scoped#readme) directory with more detailed explanation of how this mode works.

 ### Web Components